-I like the fact they removed AC.
+My thoughts: I like the fact they removed AC.
 I've been considering doing an RPG setting using a seriously modified d20, and one of the first ideas I had was to make Saving Throws a static number, and have the opponent make a DC check against the Saving Throw.
 Making AC into a Reflex Save actually makes a lot of sense, and then armour can modify damage.

 I'm of mixed feelings about Dead Levels.
 Put too much into a character class, and you get bogged down.
 Put in not enough, people will take something else.